How to Winterize Your RV: Complete Step-by-Step Guide

 Essential supplies:

-• 2-3 gallons of non-toxic RV antifreeze
+• 2–3 gallons of non-toxic RV antifreeze (pink, not automotive — automotive antifreeze is toxic and will ruin your water system)

-• Basic tools (wrench set, screwdrivers, pliers)
+• Basic tools: wrench set, screwdrivers, pliers

 • RV water pump converter kit or hand pump

-• Air compressor (optional but helpful)
+• Air compressor (optional but recommended)

 • Mild detergent and RV wax